HL7/dicom-sr/input/pagecontent/background.md

 * clinical users of structured imaging data,
 * implementers of other health information systems wishing to use imaging data encapsulated using DICOM SR.
-* imaging device, image analysis and AI algorithm developers and imaging gateway system developers creating DICOM SR.
+* imaging device, image analysis and AI algorithm developers, and imaging gateway system developers creating DICOM SR.

 ### Use cases